reactioncommerce/reaction-devtools/README.md

 5. `Ctrl + a` (detach from screen)
 6. The app will be available at <SERVER_IP>:4000

-To start with Mid-enterprise data
+To start with mid-enterprise data
 1. ssh into the system
 2. `cd reaction`
 3. `screen -S mid`